Climate Change Indicators: Tropical Cyclone Activity

 2 IPCC (Intergovernmental Panel on Climate Change).
 2013.
 Climate change 2013: The physical science basis.
 Working Group I contribution to the IPCC Fifth Assessment Report.
 Cambridge, United Kingdom: Cambridge University Press. www.ipcc.ch/report/ar5/wg1.

 4 NOAA (National Oceanic and Atmospheric Administration).
-2016.
-The Atlantic Hurricane Database Re-analysis Project. www.aoml.noaa.gov/hrd/hurdat/comparison_table.html.
+2021 update to data last published online in 2019 as part of the Atlantic Hurricane Database Re-analysis Project. www.aoml.noaa.gov/hrd/hurdat/comparison_table.html.

 5 Vecchi, G.A., and T.R.
 Knutson.
 2011.
 Estimating annual numbers of Atlantic hurricanes missing from the HURDAT database (1878–1965) using ship track density.
 J. Climate 24(6):1736–1746. www.gfdl.noaa.gov/bibliography/related_files/gav_2010JCLI3810.pdf.

 6 NOAA (National Oceanic and Atmospheric Administration).
-2016.
-The Atlantic Hurricane Database Re-analysis Project. www.aoml.noaa.gov/hrd/hurdat/comparison_table.html.
+2021 update to data last published online in 2019 as part of the Atlantic Hurricane Database Re-analysis Project. www.aoml.noaa.gov/hrd/hurdat/comparison_table.html.